 Editor’s note: This article appears in Alta Issue 8 (onsale date July 2, 2019).
 As we went to press, federal officials said they would no longer reimburse Yolo County for education and recreation programs provided to detained migrant children, and the county’s new chief probation officer proposed repurposing the juvenile detention facility, given the falling population of local youth held there.
 The board of supervisors scheduled a June 25, 2019, vote to consider repurposing the facility and ending the Office of Refugee Resettlement contract.
+Then, on October 8, 2019, the board of supervisors voted to end the federal contract and cease holding migrant children at the county detention center.

 One Tuesday morning in June 2018, a Presbyterian minister named Mary Westfall took a seat in the Yolo County supervisors’ boardroom.